 She froze with the stick still raised above her head, her chest rising and falling rapidly as she gasped for air.
 Benjamin stood on the other side of the pond with his arms folded.
 The air was littered with golden and scarlet petals which floated slowly back down to earth.
 He leaned down, reaching, and picked up a tulip head which had flown through the air across the pond to land at his feet.

 "At the height of the Tulip Mania, a single bulb was enough to buy a Dutch country home." he said dryly, flicking the head into the pond where it bobbed in the murky water amongst the water lilies, "What, may I ask, do you think you are doing?"

 "I was angry."
 Catherine said breathlessly, tossing her head to get her hair out of her face.

 A flicker of understanding crossed her brother's face, "Yes, I gathered that.
-The last time you did this, you were ten years old and mother had taken away your jewellery box for some reason."
+The last time you did this, you were eight years old and mother had taken away your jewellery box for some reason."

 Catherine didn't say anything, merely threw the stick away behind her.